Rokulus/I-PPDS_Procka/README.md

 The base of the code is taken from Nuclear Power Plant #1 exercise in [4. cvičenie – Večerajúci filozofi, Atómová elektráreň](https://uim.fei.stuba.sk/i-ppds/4-cvicenie-vecerajuci-filozofi-atomova-elektraren-%f0%9f%8d%bd%ef%b8%8f/).

+# Analysis
+In Nuclear Power Plant #1 we had to use turniket to avoid starvation of monitors.
+In Nuclear Power Plant #2 the situation is reversed where we have too many monitors so we have to avoid starvation of sensors.
+That means that now we use turniket in sensors.

+Now in Nuclear Power Plant #2 monitors must wait until all sensors finished it's jobs.
+This is achieved by changing last two lines in cidlo.

 # Pseudocode